2016 Islamic State rocket attacks on Turkey: August

 On August 22, Turkey shelled ISIS positions after three mortar rounds hit Kilis.

 Aftermath

-On 22 September, a rocket hit a bazaar area in the Canpolat Paşa neighborhood in the afternoon hours in Kilis injuring eight, including five children and an adult.
+On 22 September, a rocket hit a bazaar area in the Canpolat Paşa neighborhood in the afternoon in Kilis injuring eight, including five children and an adult.

 On 1 October, two of the three rockets hit a hilly area close to the border while the third one fell into an empty field in the neighborhood of Ekrem Cetin.
 A police officer was killed and two soldiers were slightly injured during the destruction of an unexploded rocket.